 James Lee is the person to check with if someone is looking for library data or statistics.

 Molly Dupere takes care of, among other things, Interlibrary Loan materials we borrow for Northeastern users.
-If someone is asking about where their requested stuff is (and emails firstname.lastname@example.org or email@example.com), Molly is generally the one who will get back to them.
+If someone is asking about where requested stuff is (and emails email@example.com or firstname.lastname@example.org), Molly is generally the one who will get back to them.

 Pamela Diaz supervises the Interlibrary Loan students and handles the lending side of Interlibrary loan, the materials we send to other schools.